etiennestuder/teamcity-build-scan-plugin/README.md

 The same auto-injection behavior is available for the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) and the [Common Custom User Data Maven extension](https://github.com/gradle/common-custom-user-data-maven-extension).

-The higher in TeamCity's project hierarchy the configuration parameters are applied, the more widely they apply since the configuration parameters are passed on to all child projects.
+The higher in TeamCity's project hierarchy the required configuration parameters are applied, the more widely they apply since the configuration parameters are passed on to all child projects.
 Child projects can override the configuration parameters and even disable the auto-injection by setting the appropriate configuration parameters to empty values.

-For convenience, the configuration parameter values can be entered by creating a Gradle Enterprise connection, as explained below.
+For convenience, the configuration parameter values can be defined through a Gradle Enterprise connection, as explained below.

 ### Creating a Gradle Enterprise Connection